ibm-cloud-docs/pattern-network-vrf-only/networking-design.md

 Explore IBM Cloud public & private IP ranges [here](/docs/cloud-infrastructure?topic=cloud-infrastructure-ibm-cloud-ip-ranges).

 ## Enterprise Connectivity
+{: #entrerprise-connectivity}

 There are two Direct Link options available: Direct Link Dedicated and Direct Link Connect.

 Enterprise connectivity considerations include:

--   Bandwidth requirements: There are a variety of bandwidth options available in [Direct Link](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl).
+-   **Bandwidth requirements:** There are a variety of bandwidth options available in [Direct Link](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl).
 Direct Link Dedicated offers higher bandwidth potential.
--   Security needs: If isolation is needed, Direct Link Dedicated provides the highest isolation for sensitive data.
+-   **Security needs:** If isolation is needed, Direct Link Dedicated provides the highest isolation for sensitive data.
--   Location and existing infrastructure: Dedicated requires colocation or dedicated circuits.
+-   **Location and existing infrastructure:** Dedicated requires colocation or dedicated circuits.
 [Provider location](/docs/dl?topic=dl-locations#connect-locations) will also need to be considered.
--   Cost: Direct Link Connect is generally more cost effective, especially for lower bandwidth needs.
+-   **Cost:** Direct Link Connect is generally more cost effective, especially for lower bandwidth needs.
--   Deployment time: Direct Link Connect can be deployed faster due to pre-established connections.
+-   **Deployment time:** Direct Link Connect can be deployed faster due to pre-established connections.

 **To avoid IP address conflicts for classic connections to a direct link, avoid IP address ranges in the 10.0.0.0/14, 10.200.0.0/14, 10.198.0.0/15, and 10.254.0.0/16 blocks for on-prem networks.
 On-prem routes that overlap are dropped.**

 ### Direct Link Dedicated
+{: #direc-link-dedicated}

 Direct Link Dedicated is ideal for: